DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - Member ``uint16_t min_mtu`` the minimum MTU allowed.
   - Member ``uint16_t max_mtu`` the maximum MTU allowed.

-* security: New field ``uint64_t opaque_data`` is planned to be added into ``rte_security_session`` structure.
-That would allow upper layer to easily associate/de-associate some user defined data with the security session.

 * crypto/aesni_mb: the minimum supported intel-ipsec-mb library version will be changed from 0.49.0 to 0.52.0.